Awkward 10 Introvert Problems they won’t Speak of!

 If you are an introvert, then you might really relate to this.
 I know you have faced some of these circumstances and I hope you got out of it safe and sound.

-If someone is labelled as ‘introvert’ then they are thought to be ‘good’ people who have conventional opinions, complete all their homework, do not fight, are easy to scare or manipulate and will not argue.
+If someone is labeled as an ‘introvert’ then they are thought to be ‘good’ people who have conventional opinions, complete all their homework, do not fight, are easy to scare or manipulate, and will not argue.
 This is not always true.
 The guy with green hair and piercings can also be an introvert and so can be the seemingly hostile girl in your class.

 Check out some interesting facts about introverted people.
 Click here!